Skip to Main Content

 Cost Sharing and the Work from Home Furniture Program are available to offset part of the expense of purchasing well-designed and highly adjustable furniture.

-Cost Sharing will cover 50% of the expense to purchase commercial-grade furniture through one of the three broadline manufacturers or five ergonomic suppliers contracted with UC.
+Cost Sharing opens a new window will cover 50% of the expense to purchase commercial-grade furniture through one of the three broadline manufacturers or five ergonomic suppliers contracted with UC.
 These include Steelcase, MillerKnoll, and Kimball as well as Workrite, SitOnIt, Sitmatic, ECD, and OfficeMaster.
 Managers are encouraged to order furniture from contracted suppliers.
 These suppliers provide high-quality and durable furniture that complies with UC policies and ensures that products meet or exceed national standards for safety and reliability.
 In addition to ergonomic criteria, a contracted supplier must also pay fair wages and meet UC standards for sustainability including a ban on packing Styrofoam.
 Funds are available each fiscal year and awarded on a first-come, first serve basis – so apply early!

 To be eligible for the Cost Sharing program, applicants must meet the following requirements: